The music is pounding.

 "So, what's your name?"
 I sputter.
 When she looks at me again, I can't resist the urge to add, "I swear I'm not a creep!"

-She mouths something, but I don't think any sound comes out.
+She stares at me for a couple of seconds, unconvinced, then mouths something, but I don't think any sound comes out.
 But she lifts her eyebrows, with realization seeming to dawn on her, and she throws her head back and laughs.
 I don't know what I should do, so I laugh too.
 I can hear it, and I wish that I didn't.
-Fake laughs are not my thing.
+Fake laughs aren't my thing, and I'm a horrible actor.
 And I know that I'm not suited for clubs and socializing, but this really isn't my best conversation.

 Her laughter eventually reduces to giggles.
-The music is still pounding in my ears, but I can hear her say, albeit quietly, "Holly."
+The music is still pounding in my ears, but I can hear her say "Holly."

 My mouth keeps opening on its own.
 "Have a holly jolly Christmas."
 Maybe I drank too much.
 Highly improbable, though, considering I haven't drunk anything.
 Is second-hand drunkenness a thing?
+I've heard that second-hand highs are possible, and I think that's happened once to me, but I'm not sure.
 Heck, I might as well finish it, pretend it's all my plan.
 "It's the best time of the year."

 Holly laughs again, but this time, it's so casual that I don't feel as awkward.

 Let me take that back.
 She's collapsed on the floor, still laughing her head off and drawing just as much attention as before.
 I want to take my jacket back and wrap it around my head.
 I could really do with an invisibility cloak.
 I'm starting to wish they sold them.
 Reality crushes all my dreams.